If you aspire to a career in radio it's likely that you'll start your journey as a radio broadcast assistant

 Working hours

 Working hours are usually long.
-Shifts vary depending on the programme you're working on, but typically include some evening and weekend work and occasionally overnight shifts.
+Shifts vary depending on the programme you're working on but typically include some evening and weekend work and occasionally overnight shifts.

 What to expect

-• The working day is often unpredictable and is generally led by how well a recording is progressing.
+- The atmosphere is informal and sociable, but the work can be pressured with tight deadlines and hours are often unpredictable and led by how well a recording is progressing.
 Work on live programmes can be more predictable due to set on-air times.

 Qualifications

 A degree or HND isn't essential to become a radio broadcast assistant.
-However, competition is extremely tough and many assistants are graduates.
+However, competition is extremely tough, and many assistants are graduates.
 Therefore, a relevant qualification in radio or media production may improve your chances.

 Knowledge of a specialist subject, such as science or politics, may give you the edge for certain types of programmes.

-Generally, however, the subject you study is less important than relevant practical experience and energy and enthusiasm for the industry.
+Generally, though, the subject you study is less important than relevant practical experience and energy and enthusiasm for the industry.
 These skills and attributes, combined with the right personality, are often more important to employers than education.

 Postgraduate study is not a requirement, but some entrants do complete a postgraduate diploma or MA in radio production.
-This can be helpful if your degree is not in a related subject and it can develop your practical skills and knowledge.
+This can be helpful if your degree is not in a related subject, and it can develop your practical skills and knowledge.

 Search postgraduate courses in radio production.